opnfv/vineperf/docs/testing/developer/devguide/design/trafficgen_integration_guide.rst

 Step 5 - supported traffic types
 ================================

-Currently VSPERF supports three different types of tests for traffic generators, these are identified in vsperf through the traffic type, which include:
+Currently ViNePerf supports three different types of tests for traffic generators, these are identified in vsperf through the traffic type, which include:

     * RFC2544 throughput - Send fixed size packets at different rates, using